Skip to main content

 • Client Secret: The client secret from your auth provider for this application.

-• The Ledger API URL: URL to access the Ledger JSON API and call endpoints such as /v2/state/ledger-end, /v2/state/active-contracts, /v2/parties/participant-id, /v2/interactive-submission/prepare, /v2/interactive-submission/execute, /v2/commands/completions.
-See the underlying details here.
+• The Ledger API URL: URL to access the Ledger JSON API.
+Dfns requires access to the full Ledger JSON API — see the complete endpoint list for reference.
 The calls will be originating from our IP addresses (see Dfns Environments)

 • The Ledger OAuth2 authentication parameters: this is how we will authenticate to your ledger API.
 This will usually use the same parameters as for the validator.